Mikuel210/Starkit/JOURNAL.md

 I've also added the struts that will hold the bottom motor.
 These double as airflow straighteners, which probably isn't necessary.
 However I'm doing that on the top motor for feeding the bottom motor cleaner air, and I prefer to do it in both to ensure both motors behave the same and no torque is created.

-Finally I've began making the part that will join the bottom and top rods of the main structure.
+Finally, I've began making the part that will join the bottom and top rods of the main structure.
 This allow me to buy shorter rods which I've seen are the cheapest option, and this also makes the rods flex less.
 This part will hold the servos that hold the landing legs in place too.

 ![](Images/CAD2.png)